glassp/Navigator/README.txt

 - `arg1` The path to the .fmi Graph file
 - `arg2` ![](https://img.shields.io/badge/Optional-True-green.svg) The path to the webroot dir
 - `arg3` ![](https://img.shields.io/badge/Optional-True-green.svg) ![](https://img.shields.io/badge/Datatype-Integer-important.svg) The port you want the server to run on

+The second argument should always be used if the server runs from a directory that is not called "Navigator" or the server may not find the default webroot dir.

 After running the terminal should output a message like the following